Andrewsama/ADGA/README.md

  # Adaptive Denoising Graph Contrastive Learning with Memory Graph Attention for Recommendationn

-<font color='red'>The implementation code will be released after the acceptance of the paper.</font>

 This is the PyTorch implementation for **ADGA** proposed in the paper **Adaptive Denoising Graph Contrastive Learning with Memory Graph Attention for Recommendation**.

 > Gang-Feng Ma, Xu-Hua Yang, Liang-Yu Gao, Ling-Hang Lian.
 2024.
+Neurocomputing.

 ![img_1.png](img_1.png)